manasthakur/learn-vim/modules/module3.md

 * `V` followed by `y` selects the current line and copies it.
 * `V` followed by `2j` followed by `d` selects the current and the next two lines, and deletes them.

-There is also a _visual-block_ mode (triggered using `<C-v>`) that lets select text vertically.
+Further, there is a _visual-block_ mode (triggered using `<C-v>`) that lets select text vertically.
 This is very helpful for deleting say a column in a table.
 Just select the column visually and press `d`.
 We will also see how the visual-block mode can be used to _comment_ (and _uncomment_) your code in the next module.

 ##### Extra dose:
-Vim provides an easy way to toggle the case of types text.
+Vim provides an easy way to toggle the case of typed text.
 We can use `~` (tilde) to toggle the case of a single character, or select some text (using visual-mode) and use `~` to toggle the case of the selection..

 ### Navigating faster with relative numbers